 Follow up and evaluate your efforts

-Again, if you have any sales leads or requests for more information, follow up as soon as possible.
+If you have any sales leads or requests for more information, follow up as soon as possible.
 Each passing day dulls the positive impression you invested so much to create.

 Keep track of your return on investment.
 Calculate how much you invested to generate each new lead or to make a sale.
 Estimate how many people saw your display and have become more aware of your product or service — divide your costs relative to the show by this number.
 Was it worth it?
 What worked well?
 What will you do differently at your next show?